lpwisniewski/ml_worldcup_2/README.md

 load_model_and_create_submission_file("./model_weights.hdf5", "./results.csv")
 ```

-Or if you want to run it on your computer, you can just launch `run.py`
+Or if you want to run it on your computer, you can just launch `run.py` in Google Colab
+with the command `!python run.py`

 It will output predictions in `"your_path"/results.csv`.